razorpay/blade/rfcs/2022-04-09-accessibility.md

 Here’s the screen reader accessibility of Razorpay mobile app

-- Missing accessibilityLabel in input box.
+- Missing `accessibilityLabel` in input box.
-- Missing accessibilityRole=button in buttons
+- Missing `accessibilityRole=button` in buttons
-- Missing accessibilityRole=link in links
+- Missing `accessibilityRole=link` in links
-- Grouping text together so they get announced at once.
+- Grouping text together so they get announced at once. eg: "Don't have an account?
+Sign Up"
-- Unlabeled password toggle icon
+- Unlabeled show password toggle icon
 - Wrongly focus on text input's placeholder text

 https://user-images.githubusercontent.com/35374649/167380507-71e60b7f-d36e-42b3-b649-911400e2c66f.mp4

-Even though only a few teams are onboarded to blade, this could become a major problem when more teams migrate since every app/site won't be completely accessible if we don’t implement accessibility centrally in the core blade components.

 Adding accessible components to blade will iron out all these inconsistencies and teams can build more accessible apps with minimal effort.